-The council only provides funding for research stays at a foreign research institution for a consecutive period of minimum three months to carry out research activities at a foreign research institution.
+The council only provides funding for research stays of at least 3 months' duration to carry out research activities at foreign research institutions.
 The research stay should be uninterrupted unless exceptional family or institutional circumstances prevent this.

-You may apply for funding, if the purpose of your research stay is to enter into binding and specific research collaboration with foreign partners, or to gain access to archives, libraries, institutions, etc. The application must account for the significance of the research stay for the formation of collaborations and networks, and how these collaborations will contribute to advancing Danish research.
+You may apply for funding, if the purpose of your research stay is to enter into binding and specific research collaboration with foreign partners, or to gain access to archives, libraries, institutions, etc. The application must detail how the stay will add to the formation of international collaborations and networks and account for the expected benefits of those collaborations for Danish research.

-In its assessment of the application, the council will first and foremost place emphasis on the application presenting relevant internationalisation of well-founded research activities.
+During assessment of the application the council will first and foremost evaluate whether the application presents relevant internationalisation of well-founded research activities.